-- experience the arts in an inter-related way - and approaches of the four strands to explore an idea or theme

-• begin to make connections
+- purposefully use space in their dance expressions - reflect on how space is used in their own dance and in the dance of others - experience the arts in an inter-related way - use knowledge, abilities and approaches of the four strands to explore an idea or theme - begin to make connections among their experiences in the four strands

-Grade Three Foundational Objectives
+Grade Four Foundational Objectives

 The foundational objectives describe the required content of the Arts Education program.
-What follows is a description of each foundational objective, how it applies to students at the grade three level, and how its achievement can be evaluated by the teacher.
+What follows is a description of each foundational objective, how it applies to students at the grade four level, and how its achievement can be evaluated by the teacher.

-1. Associate their movements with things they observe in their world.
+1. Interpret through movement their observations of their world.